 |Volunteering at Portsea Swim Classic

-Volunteering at Pier to Perignon.
+Volunteering at Pier to Perignon

-|All successful Golden Ticket applicants will have volunteered their time at either the Portsea Swim Classic OR Pier to Perignon OR Portsea Bay to Surf.
+|Successful applicants will have volunteered their time at either the Portsea Swim Classic OR Pier to Perignon OR Portsea Bay to Surf.

-|Nipper instructing and/or Nipper water safety hours can contribute towards attaining 16 hours of PSLSC volunteering.
-Please note that 10 of these 16 hours must be completed through patrolling.
-The additional 6 hours can be met through volunteering at Nippers or attending additional patrols.
+Please note that 16 of these 22 hours must be completed through patrolling.
+The additional 6 hours can be met through volunteering at Nippers OR attending additional patrols.

 Yes.
 We encourage you to volunteer as much as possible at Portsea SLSC and you are always welcome to help at as many club activities and events as you like.
-These requirements are simply a minimum standard to provide clarity and direction to those interested in applying for a Golden Ticket.
+These requirements are simply a minimum standard to provide clarity and direction to those interested in applying for a Bronze Ticket.

 Yes.
-You have fulfilled the minimum 10 hours of patrolling and subsequently 16 hours of volunteering.
-Helping at the Nippers program is an extra way in which you can gain volunteer hours once you have reached the minimum 10 hours of patrol.
+You have fulfilled the minimum 16 hours of patrolling and subsequently 22 hours of volunteering.
+Helping at the Nippers program is an extra way in which you can gain volunteer hours once you have reached the minimum 16 hours of patrol.
 However, if you wish to gain all your volunteer hours through patrolling, that is acceptable.

 Note: you must still volunteer at the Portsea Swim Classic OR the Pier to Perignon.

 No. The minimum requirements state that you must have performed 16 hours of patrolling at Portsea to be eligible for a Bronze Ticket, regardless of your other volunteering contributions.

 No. The minimum requirements state that you must have performed 16 hours of patrolling at Portsea back beach to be eligible for a Bronze Ticket.
 If you volunteered more Nippers hours but failed to gain at least 16 patrol hours, you will remain ineligible for a Bronze Ticket.